Haida Gwaii Mini-Safari

 - All entrance fees to provincial, national parks and protected areas

-- Floatplane to Rose Bay and boat tour to Ninstints / S'Gaang Gwaay Llinagaay and visit with Haida Watchmen
+- Floatplane to Rose Bay and boat tour to Ninstints / S'Gaang Gwaay Llinagaay or boat tour to Skedans and Tanu (depending on weather)

 - BC Ferry transportation from Skidegate to Alliford Bay